k-aniket47/Speech-Bot/README.md

 ## Available Commands

-!join: Tells the bot to join the voice channel you are currently in.
+* !join: Tells the bot to join the voice channel you are currently in.

-!leave: Makes the bot leave the voice channel.
+* !leave: Makes the bot leave the voice channel.

-!hello: Sends a simple greeting message in the text channel.
+* !hello: Sends a simple greeting message in the text channel.

-!ping: Sends a "pong!" message in response to check if the bot is responsive.
+* !ping: Sends a "pong!" message in response to check if the bot is responsive.

-## How It Works
-When you use the !join command, the bot will join the voice channel you are connected to.

-The bot will continuously listen for any questions you ask in the voice channel.

-Once it detects a question, it will transcribe the audio to text using speech recognition.

-The transcribed question will be sent to OpenAI's GPT-3.5 model as a prompt.

-The GPT-3.5 model will generate an answer based on the provided question.

-The generated answer will be sent back to the text channel for everyone to see.

-### Important Note
-The bot requires access to the internet and access to the OpenAI API to work correctly.

-The accuracy and quality of the answers depend on the capabilities of the GPT-3.5 model and the clarity of the questions asked.

 ![image](https://github.com/k-aniket47/Speech-Bot/assets/79148315/bc852858-70bb-49ac-a717-ae6a4bf07731)
 ![image](https://github.com/k-aniket47/Speech-Bot/assets/79148315/eec604ba-d486-44d0-8863-0dbcee52b637)